Augustus: Control of provinces

-According to historian H. H. Scullard, however, Octavian's power was based on the exercise of "a predominant military power and ... the ultimate sanction of his authority was force, however much the fact was disguised."
-The Senate proposed to Octavian, the victor of Rome's civil wars, that he once again assume command of the provinces.
-The Senate's proposal was a ratification of Octavian's extra-constitutional power.
-Through the Senate, Octavian was able to continue the appearance of a still-functional constitution.
-Feigning reluctance, he accepted a ten-year responsibility of overseeing provinces that were considered chaotic.
-The provinces ceded to Augustus for that ten-year period comprised much of the conquered Roman world, including all of Hispania and Gaul, Syria, Cilicia, Cyprus, and Egypt.
-Moreover, command of these provinces provided Octavian with control over the majority of Rome's legions.
+In an agreement known as the first settlement, Octavian was able to continue the appearance of a still-functional constitution through the Senate proposing to him that he once again assume control of the provinces.
+Feigning reluctance, on 16 January 27 BC he accepted a ten-year responsibility of overseeing provinces that were considered chaotic.
+The provinces ceded to him constituted much of the Roman world, including Hispania, Gaul, Syria, Cilicia, Cyprus, and Egypt.
+Moreover, command of these provinces provided him control over the majority of Rome's legions.
+Octavian–Augustus's power ultimately rested in his control over Rome's military.